rust-lang/rust/src/doc/tarpl/safe-unsafe-meaning.md

 But it's probably not the implementation you want.

 Rust has traditionally avoided making traits unsafe because it makes Unsafe pervasive, which is not desirable.
 Send and Sync are unsafe is because thread safety is a *fundamental property* that Unsafe cannot possibly hope to defend against in the same way it would defend against a bad Ord implementation.
 The only way to possibly defend against thread-unsafety would be to *not use threading at all*.
-Making every operation atomic isn't even sufficient, because it's possible for complex invariants to exist between disjoint locations in memory.
+Making every load and store atomic isn't even sufficient, because it's possible for complex invariants to exist between disjoint locations in memory.
 For instance, the pointer and capacity of a Vec must be in sync.

 Even concurrent paradigms that are traditionally regarded as Totally Safe like message passing implicitly rely on some notion of thread safety -- are you